| Two more early unpublished

 short stories (including a gentle revenge on critics, an eccentric maid,

-a ventriloquist desperate for work and a very human burglar); verse (a
+ventriloquist desperate for work and a very human burglar); verse (a burlesque,

-burlesque, some war poems); two delightfully witty one-act plays, and articles
+some war poems); two delightfully witty one-act plays, and articles and

-The articles on books and writing especially offer an exciting insight
+The articles on books and writing especially offer a compelling insight

 into this beloved author.